maherkhan-builds/AI-Companion-for-Elderly/README.md

 ---

-✨ Designing AI systems that help professionals navigate change with clarity and confidence.
+✨ Designing AI systems that care.